facebookresearch/mmf/website/docs/tutorials/concat_bert.md

 The model’s forward method takes a `SampleList` and outputs a dict containing the logit scores predicted by the model.
 Different losses and metrics can be calculated on the scores output.

-We define two configs needed for our experiments: (i) model config for model defaults (ii) experiment config.
-Model config provides the defaults for model’s hyperparameters and experiment config defines and overrides the defaults needed for our particular experiment
+We will define two configs needed for our experiments: (i) a model config for the model's default configurations, and (ii) an experiment config for our particular experiment.
+The model config provides the model’s default hyperparameters and the experiment config defines and overrides the defaults needed for our particular experiment such as optimizer type, learning rate, maximum updates and batch size.

 ## Model Config